How Do Tariffs Impact the Stock Market?

 How do tariffs work?

-Let’s use Trump’s recently announced 46% tariff on Vietnamese goods as an example.
-The Vietnamese government doesn’t pay that, and neither do the local manufacturers.
-It’s the American companies who import the merchandise that get stuck paying the tax bill.
+Taking Trump’s recently announced 46% tariff on Vietnamese goods as an example, the Vietnamese government doesn’t pay that; neither do local manufacturers.
+The American companies that import the merchandise get stuck paying the tax bill.

-Thus, shares of Nike (NKE) tumbled following the new tariff announcement because Nike manufactures about half of its shoes in Vietnam.
-Every shoe Nike imports just got 46% more expensive.
-That means that Nike has the unpleasant choice of either passing the price hike on to consumers or eating the costs itself, taking a major hit to profits.
+For example, shares of Nike (NKE) tumbled following the tariff announcement because Nike manufactures about half its shoes in Vietnam.
+Every shoe Nike imports will get 46% more expensive.
+Nike has the unpleasant choice of either passing the price hike on to consumers or eating the costs, taking a major hit to profits.

-Tariffs are going to affect companies differently.
-Retail operations such as Home Depot, Walmart (WMT), Amazon.com (AMZN) and even mom-and-pop shops will be affected negatively.
-Logistics and shipping companies could also take a hit because demand for imports falls when tariffs are high.
+Tariffs will affect companies differently.
+Retail operations such as Home Depot (HD), Walmart (WMT) and Amazon.com (AMZN) and even mom-and-pop shops will be negatively affected.
+Logistics and shipping companies could also take a hit, because demand for imports falls when tariffs are high.

-On the flip side, domestic producers such as steel or lumber mills mostly benefit from reduced competition.
-The same would be true for an automaker like Tesla (TSLA) that manufactures substantially all of its vehicles in the United States.
+On the flip side, domestic producers such as steel and lumber mills primarily benefit from reduced competition.
+The same would be true for an automaker such as Tesla (TSLA) that manufactures substantially all its vehicles in the United States.

 However, these benefits are partly offset by increases in component costs.
-For example, Tesla might enjoy a pricing advantage over automakers that produce a large chunk of their cars overseas, but they are also paying more for imported aluminum and steel.
+For example, Tesla might enjoy a pricing advantage over automakers that produce a large chunk of their cars overseas, but they also must pay more for imported aluminum and steel.

 Are tariffs normally good or bad for the stock market?